 The following may seem unbelievable.
 However, all information is taken from unbiased historical records and is easily verifiable.
 Sources listed at the end.

-Revelation 16 Commentary Intro: The Seven Bowls Mirror the Plagues of Exodus.
+Preterism, A Commentary of Revelation 16: The Seven Bowls Mirror the Plagues of Exodus.

 In Deuteronomy 28 God promised abundant blessings to his people if they kept His law.
 But if they failed, they would be afflicted with the plagues of Egypt (Deuteronomy 28:60).
 In this chapter, the unfaithful Israelites are destroyed by seven bowls each representing a different plague of Exodus.
 The first bowl is the plague of boils.
 The second and third bowls represent the plague of blood.
 The fifth bowl is the plague of darkness.
 The sixth bowl calls to mind the plague of frogs and the parting of the Red Sea.
 And the seventh bowl is the plague of hail.

-Revelation 16 Commentary Intro: The Seven Bowls are the Seven Trumpets.
+Revelation Fulfilled, An Exposition, Interpretation and Commentary of Revelation 16: The Seven Bowls are the Seven Trumpets.

 Milton S. Terry notes that apocalyptic literature often presents the same matter two or more times using different symbols.
 This fact is illustrated in Genesis 37:5-11.
 Here Joseph dreams two different dreams which both symbolize his impending exaltation.
 Genesis 41:14-30 is another example.
 Here Pharaoh dreams two distinct dreams each signifying the coming famine.
 The dream of the statue in Daniel 2 and the dream of the four beasts in Daniel 7 is another example.1